anselmenumbisia/jjtech-ci-cd-pipeline-project-k8s/README.md

 ### Access Application
 - Navigate to ec2 in AWS management console
-- Get public of workernode serves for cluster
+- Get public of workernode servers for cluster
-- modify security group to allow all inbound traffic from everywhere
+- modify security group to allow all inbound traffic from 30080 (The sample app deployed in the cluster is exposed using a NodepOrt service and the nodePort is 30080)
-- copy pulic ip and run on browser e.g http://example_ip:30080
+- copy pulic ip of the cluster worker server and and run on browser. you need to add a colon and the nodePort number in order to access the application on the browser e.g http://example_ip:30080

-sudo yum install -y docker
-sudo service docker start
-sudo usermod -aG docker jenkins sudo systemctl restart docker